A smooth compactification of the space of genus two curves in projective space via logarithmic geometry and Gorenstein curves: Introduction

 \subsubsection{Birational geometry of moduli spaces of curves}

 In \cite{B}, the first author produces a sequence of alternative compactifications of $\pazocal M_{2,n}$ based on replacing genus one and two subcurves with few special points by isolated Gorenstein singularities.
 Although we do not discuss it here, the techniques developed in this paper also provide a resolution of the rational maps among these spaces.
-Moreover, the universal Gorenstein curve constructed in this paper unveils the possibility of defining new birational models of $\overline{\pazocal M}_{2,n}$ by including non-reduced curves as well - contrary to $\overline{\pazocal M}_{2,n}(m)$, these models should respect the $\mathfrak S_n$-symmetry in the markings.
+Moreover, the universal Gorenstein curve constructed in this paper unveils the possibility of defining new birational models of $\overline{\pazocal M}_{2,n}$ by including non-reduced curves as well - contrary to $\overline{\pazocal M}_{2,n}(m)$, these models could respect the $\mathfrak S_n$-symmetry in the markings.
 It would be interesting to compare them with \cite{PolishchukJohnson}, and to establish their position in the Hassett-Keel program \cite{SMY2,AFS1}.
+Recently, S. Bozlee, B. Kuo, and A. Neff have classified all the compactifications of $\pazocal{M}_{1,n}$ in the stack of Gorenstein curves with distinct markings \cite{BKN} - it turns out that there are many more than envisioned by Smyth, although the numerosity arises more from combinatorial than geometric complications.
+It would be interesting if all compactifications of $\pazocal{M}_{2,n}$ could be classified by a mixture of our techniques.